wanyuenmei/quilt/docs/DeployMEANapp.md

 to process requests.

 ##### Access Web App
-We can now access our web app by using the public IP addres of any worker machine.
+We can now access our web app by using the public IP address of any worker machine.
 We can get the public IP of a worker machine from the quilt daemon log or the output of `quilt machines`.
 The following shows that there is a Worker VM at the public IP address 52.53.236.192: